shipyardapp/Shipyard-Documentation/docs/blueprint-library/whisper/whisper-overview.md

 # Whisper Blueprints Overview

-Shipyard's low-code Whisper blueprints allow users to transcribe and translate audio files
+Shipyard's low-code Whisper blueprints allow users to transcribe and translate audio files.

 ## How to Use
 For information on how to set up these Blueprints successfully, please read through the [Whisper Authorization guide](whisper-authorization.md).